thycotic/dsv-docs/product/quickstart/policies/index.md

 1. Initialize with the client using `dsv init`.
 1. Select [a] add a new profile to the config) and name your profile name "clienttest".
-1. Choose “(2) Client Credential” for the Auth Type.
+1. Choose "(2) Client Credential" for the Auth Type.
 1. When prompted, provide the Client ID and Client Secret below:
     ```yaml
-    Found an existing cli-config located at 'C:\Users\tbrannock\.thy.yml'
+    Found an existing cli-config located at 'C:\Users\superadmin\.thy.yml'
     Select an option:
         [o] overwrite the config
         [a] add a new profile to the config